tim-shand/django-template-basic/README.md

 # Getting Started: Setup Python and Django (Windows)
-## Create Python virtual environment
+## Create Python Virtual Environment
-This is used to separate our project environment from the system installed Python envrionment.
+This is used to separate our project environment from the system installed Python environment.
-This protects the system installed libraries from potential changes made by installing/removing packages for our app.
+This protects the system installed libraries from potential changes made by installing/removing packages.
-- Create a new virtual environment:
+- Create a new virtual environment named ".venv":
 `py -m venv .venv`
-- Start the new Virtual Environment (Windows):
+- Start the new virtual environment:
 `.venv\Scripts\Activate.ps1`

 ## Install Django (and other dependencies)
-- Install the Django framework using pip:
+- Install the Django framework inside the Python virtual environment using pip:
 `py -m pip install Django`
 - Install tweaks to allow for easy customization of form CSS.
 `py -m pip install django-widget-tweaks`

 ## Create Requirements File
-- Lists all the dependencies necessary for a project, often including version numbers.
+- Lists all the dependencies necessary for a project, including version numbers.
-- Used to create a consistent environment using `pip install -r requirements.txt`.
+- Used to create a consistent environment when using `pip install -r requirements.txt`.
 `pip freeze > requirements.txt`

 ## Create New Project
 - Create new Django project in current directory (replace 'my_project' with project name).
 `django-admin startproject my_project .`

-- Make initial migrations.
-Required to allow us to create a super user account.
+- Make initial database migrations.
+- Required to allow us to create a super user admin account.
 `py manage.py makemigrations`
 `py manage.py migrate`